Haus4/NeCo/docs/SRS.md

 ## 3. Specific Requirements
 ### 3.1 Functionality - Android App
-#### 3.1.1 Chat
+#### 3.1.1 Send message
-The app provides the user with the possibility to chat with another person.
+The app provides the user with the possibility to send messages to another person nearby.

-#### 3.1.2 Chat with people nearby
-The app allows the user to chat with people in his near environment.
 This is provided through geolocalization within the functionality of the smartphone.

+#### 3.1.2 Receive message
+The app provides the user with the possibility to receive messages from another person nearby.
+This is provided through geolocalization within the functionality of the smartphone.

+#### 3.1.3 Create identiy
+The server creates an identity for the user, by generating a private key for each user.

+#### 3.1.4 Manage session
+The server manages sessions and refers users according to their private key to a session.
+Users within the same session receive the same messages.

+#### 3.1.5 Relay messages
+The server receives messages of all users an relays them according to the session the user is in.

-#### 3.1.3 Chat encrypted
+#### 3.1.6 Chat encrypted
 The app provides an encypted chat, where messages get encrypted with RSA and AES.

-#### 3.1.4 Share files
+#### 3.1.7 Share files
 The user is able to share files with the chatroom.

-#### 3.1.5 Manage Profile
-The user is able to change his/her nickname and profile picture within the app.
-Also managing a friendlist by adding and deleting friends is possible.

-#### 3.1.6 Moderated Chat
+#### 3.1.8 Moderated Chat
 The app provides naming a moderator, who is able to kick or ban users and delete messages.

-#### 3.1.7 Get Points
+#### 3.1.9 Get Points
 The app provides a reward system where the user gets points for joining a chatroom or using the app.